theboyWhoCriedWoolf/async-bundle/docs/asyncBundle.md

 - `load={{ comp, reducer, sagas }}`

 ### Loading components
-Probably the easiest way to load in your async components is by passing your import directly to the * load * prop of AsyncBundle, either using an array or an object.
+Probably the easiest way to load in your async components is by passing your import directly to the * load * prop of `AsyncBundle`, either using an array or an object.

-Please refer to [Splitting Reducers](redux.md) and [Splitting Sagas](sagas.md) for more information about providing extra parameters into your AsyncBundle.
+Please refer to [Splitting Reducers](redux.md) and [Splitting Sagas](sagas.md) for more information about providing extra parameters into your `AsyncBundle`.

 - [Using an Array](#usingArray)
 - [Using an Object](#usingObject)